freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/blocks/mcp-ecosystem-and-tooling/building-an-mcp-server-video.md

 ---
 id: 69ae767fb4a814be6a4f2be8
-title: Building an MCP Server
+title: Creare un server MCP
 challengeType: 11
 videoId: lidIujhu3XY
 dashedName: building-an-mcp-server